-Go to Shopify (this is an affiliate link that SAVES YOU 10% off any plan, and if you've found this post helpful, I would appreciate it if you use my link!) and begin by entering your email address in the highlighted box above.
+Go to Shopify (this is an affiliate link, and if you've found this post helpful, I would appreciate it if you use my link!) and begin by entering your email address in the highlighted box above.

 This pop up form appears.
 Fill in those details!

 More questions.
 You'll most likely select “online store”.

 We're almost done with the questions.
 Fill in all of your details here.
 Pretty self explanatory, right?

 This part is just for internal research.
 Whatever you answer doesn't change anything for you!
 Finally, click the green button: Enter my store.

 The image above shows you what your dashboard will look like.
 Familiarize yourself with the left sidebar navigation links.
 You'll be using this often.
 Click on the “View Your Website” button on the top right corner, just to see what your website looks like out of the box:

 This is what it looks like.
 We haven't uploaded any products yet or changed any settings, so let's do that!

 Go back to your dashboard.
 You'll find “Products” on the left sidebar.
 Click on that.
 Then click on Add a product on the top right corner.

 You'll get this page where you fill in all the details of your product.